TonyRipa/Leibniz/README.md

   			1@h=0	---		1
 </pre>

-This is reminiscent of L'Hopital's rule.
+This is reminiscent of L'Hôpital's rule.
 Yet with L'Hopital's rule, you still employ all the rigmarole of Calculus.

 To be clear, it should be stated that <code>Leibniz</code> is not a Calculus system.
 It is an algebra system.
 It simply does the algebra so well that it can answer questions which would otherwise require a needlessly complicated workaround like Calculus.